Killer Shorts: Submission Guidelines

 All submitted material must be original, and all rights must be wholly owned by the writer(s).

-Material must be submitted by the writer.
-Material written by writing teams must be submitted by one of the writers, with consent of the other(s).
-All writers must be credited on title page.
+All material must be submitted directly by the author(s).
+Material written by a writing team must be submitted by one designated member of the team with the full consent of all co-writers.
+All writers must be properly credited on the script's title page.

 If a writing team is chosen as a winner, prizes will be given to the person who submits the project.
 Each team is responsible for dividing or sharing the prize money.